Fixed Exchange Rates When Governments Babysit Currencies

 • Respond to political pressure from trading partners (China has occasionally revalued the yuan after pressure from the US)

-How Does This Actually Work?
+How Does This Actually Work in your IB Economics Course?
 Let's Visualise It!

 Imagine Hong Kong notices that its exports are becoming less competitive.
 Here's how they might devalue: